How to Write a Letter to the Editor

 • What personal information does the newspaper require for verification?
 Many newspapers require an address and telephone number.
 These aren’t published, but used to check that you are a real person from their area.

-Sample LTE titles:
+Example LTE titles:

 • Stop Russia’s War on Faith